 - Supply chain efficiency

 The ability to track drivers, inventory and other processes allow businesses to increase their productivity.
-This directly influences the supply chain and provides savings to users.
+This directly influences the supply chain, logistics operations and provides savings to users.
 By using TMS, your customers are at all-time informed about the shipping process.

 - Reduced expenses